sgalizia/sa-2018-landing-page/P04-CSS-Properties/content.md

 slug: css-properties
 ---

 We've covered a few CSS properties now.
-In this section, we'll start to dive more in-depth on common CSS properties that you'll use to style HTML.
+In this section, we'll start to look more in-depth at common CSS properties that you'll use to style your HTML elements.

 We'll cover the following properties and their values: